cnsgcu/CS5560-Lab8/README.md

 Relationship extraction using OpenIE.

 JVM heap has to be at least 3G to run the application.
-Add these memory options -Xmx4G -XX:+UseConcMarkSweepGC when starting the server.
+Add the below memory options when starting the server.

+	 -Xmx4G -XX:+UseConcMarkSweepGC

 Learn more about memory options @ [OpenIE](https://github.com/knowitall/openie#running-from-a-stand-alone-jar)